pocarisweat257/test_template/README.md

  1. Week 1: Study virtualization and analyze the technical requirements of the project.
  2. Week 2: Build a basic Linux image that runs on a hypervisor, rather than on the hardware itself and configure the system environment settings.
- 3. Week 3-4: Integrate your PDC-System into the MCS domain
+ 3. Week 3-4: Integrate your PDC-System into the MCS domain.
  4. Week 5-6: Integrate your Cluster application into the MCS and run the application using various Qt plugins (vnc, linuxfb, etc.).
  5. Week 7: Implement an inter-domain communication between Cluster and PDC-System, and output sensor data and control results to the cluster.
  6. Week 8-10: Analyze and optimize system performance from various perspectives, including responsiveness, stability, and safety.